vicbul/gcdproject/README.md

 - CodeBook.md : Step by step detailed explanation of the data cleaning process and its final output (list of variables and their descriptions)

-- run_analysis.R : R script that takes raw data as an imput and generates a tidy data set as an output.
+- run_analysis.R : R script that takes raw data as an input and generates a tidy data set as an output.

 - tidy_data.txt : Final tidy data set stored iin a text file, with the means an standard deviations of each measurement present in raw data, ordered by activity and subject.